mvcds/my-library/knowledge-acquisition/The PARA Method.md

 A [[Goal]] is a [[discrete event]] hat will happen in a specific moment at [[time]]

 An area has a [[standard]] to be maintained, without a deadline.
-The standard continues forever, so you have to "prune" it regurlarly.
+The standard continues forever, so you have to "prune" it regularly.

 > Publishing a book is a project, whereas [[Writing]] is an area